-A: We serve men and women who are typically age 30 and older who want to feel better and live a more vibrant life.
+A: We serve men who are typically age 30 and older who want to feel better and live a more vibrant life.
 Symptoms of hormone changes typically begin to appear in one’s 30s and beyond.

 Q: I do not live in Washington, D.C.
 Will you still accept me as a patient?

 Q: What can I expect of my first appointment?

 A: We always begin with an initial (and confidential) telephone consultation to learn more about your goals and your symptoms.
 This helps our medical team determine the appropriate initial course of action for your unique circumstances.
-See the Your First Visit page for more specifics.
+Learn more about what to expect during your first visit.

 About Our Therapies

 Q: Are these therapies safe?

 A: Yes.
 Numerous studies over the years have demonstrated the safety of natural hormone replacement protocols.
 Our program is medically supervised and monitored and our protocols are based on patient care best practices.
 We only prescribe therapeutic doses and we only use bio-identical hormones in our therapy.

 Q: What are bioidentical hormones?

 A: Also known as natural hormone replacement, the process of bioidentical hormone replacement therapy (HRT) deals with the replacing the absent hormones in the body with naturally created ones.
 The hormones are given in specific doses based upon the needs of each individual, and are used to cure hormone-related diseases, conditions, and symptoms.

-Q: Are bioidentical hormones available for men and women?
+Q: Are bioidentical hormones available for men?

 A:Bioidentical hormones for men are not as well known, but do exist.
-Just like women, there are periods in a man’s life in which hormones become imbalanced and create medical problems or symptoms.
-With the use of these created hormones, there is not help for men as women.
+There are periods in a man’s life in which hormones become imbalanced and create medical problems or symptoms.
+With the use of these created hormones, there is help.